 Start strategizing while booking your ticket

-I cannot emphasize enough how crucial the simple task of choosing your seat is the key to your comfort.
-When looking at that online seating chart be sure to take into consideration your leg length, bladder size, and your talent (or lack thereof) for sleeping upright.
+The simple task of choosing your seat is the key to your comfort.
+When looking at that online seating chart, be sure to take into consideration your leg length, bladder size, and your talent (or lack thereof) for sleeping upright.

-On the way to Japan I had a window seat.
+On a flight to Japan, I had a window seat.
 The legroom was minimal, but I’m 5’3”, so that wasn’t a huge concern for me.
 Aside from having an incredible view, it also meant I had a wall to lean on, sleep on, and shamelessly drool all over.
 On the flip side, I was trapped.
 I was forced to repeatedly interrupt the woman next to me right in the middle of her inflight rom-coms every time I needed to stretch my legs or my bladder reached the point of desperation.
-Eventually I just started getting up every time she got up.
+Eventually, I just started getting up every time she did.

-On the return flight, for the sake of investigative journalism, I sat in an aisle seat.
+On the return flight, I sat in an aisle seat.
 That meant I was the person whose inflight movie got interrupted every time the person next to me had to get up.
 While one of my legs might have had a little extra room to creep into the aisle, that did not make up for the frequent interruptions or the challenges of sleeping upright.
-Even with a neck pillow my head was falling all over the place like a broken bobblehead doll every time I dozed off.
-Out of 11 hours in the air I got exactly zero minutes of shut-eye.
-Window seats for life!
+Even with a neck pillow, my head was falling all over the place like a broken bobblehead doll every time I dozed off.
+Out of 11 hours in the air, I didn’t get a minute of sleep.

-Sure, in theory it sounds like a great idea to stay up all night before your flight because you’re planning to sleep on the flight anyway or you’re trying to get a jump on the jet lag or whatever you want to tell yourself.
+Sure, in theory it sounds like a great idea to stay up all night before your flight because you’re planning to sleep on the plane or trying to get a jump on the jet lag or whatever you want to tell yourself.
 Don’t count on any of that.
-You never know, there might be a crying baby on the plane or an annoyingly chatty person sitting next to you or you’ll discover that you haven’t mastered the art of sleeping sitting up (how do people do that!?).
+You never know, there might be a crying baby on the plane or an annoyingly chatty person sitting next to you—or you’ll discover you haven’t mastered the art of sleeping sitting up (how do people do that?).
 This means you’ll arrive at your destination deliriously sleep deprived and cranky.
-That’s not the best way to start a vacation.
-Instead of beginning your trip in a state of sleep deprivation, you should do the opposite: stock up on sleep as much as possible so you’re able to withstand whatever difficulties may await you.
+That’s not the best way to start a vacation or work trip.
+Instead of beginning in a state of sleep deprivation, you should do the opposite—stock up on sleep as much as possible so you’re able to withstand whatever difficulties may await you.

 I’m not saying you have to share your life story with the person sitting next to you, but at least say hello.
 Introduce yourself.
 Be pleasant.
-This will make it much less awkward when you have to ask them to get up from their seat for the 100th time so you can go to the bathroom or do yoga in the aisle.
-And when it comes to the crew, remember these are the people who have the power to do you favors that will make you more comfortable.
-Say thank you when they offer you that hot towel, even if you don’t know what the hell to do with it.
-They also know where those cute little bottles of booze are hidden, and if you’re delayed on the runway a few hours, this is when you’ll want to be on their good side.
+This will make it much less awkward when you have to ask them to get up from their seat for the tenth time so you can go to the bathroom or do yoga in the aisle.
+And when it comes to the crew, remember these are the people who have the power to pull favors that will make your life more comfortable.
+They know where those cute little bottles of booze are hidden, and if you’re delayed on the runway a few hours, this is when you’ll want to be on their good side to get through it.

 Wear comfortable clothes

-Unless you’re Beyoncé (who would most likely be flying private anyways), there is absolutely no reason to fly in 6in heels and leather pants.
-You’re going to be sitting for a very long time so you might as well get comfortable.
-If you don’t want to be seen in public wearing your Thanksgiving stretchy pants then pack them in your carry-on and change in the bathroom once the cabin lights are dimmed.
-Due to things like cabin pressure, lack of mobility, dehydration, and consuming excessive amounts of sodium via the 15 packs of peanuts you ate out of boredom, your legs and feet will tend to swell.
+Unless you’re Beyoncé (who would most likely be flying private anyways), there is absolutely no reason to fly in 6-inch heels and leather pants.
+You’re going to be sitting for a very long time so you might as well get cozy.
+If you don’t want to be seen in public wearing your Thanksgiving stretchy pants, pack them in your carry-on and change in the bathroom once the cabin lights are dimmed.
+Due to things like cabin pressure, lack of mobility, dehydration, and consuming excessive amounts of sodium via the 15 packs of peanuts you ate out of boredom, your legs and feet may swell.
 Wearing shoes with loose laces gives your feet a little room to expand.
-As long as your feet don’t stink up the entire cabin you could always make yourself at home and ditch your shoes completely, which is one tip that made my flight so much more bearable (keep those socks on though!).
+Make yourself at home and ditch your shoes completely, which is one tip that made my flight so much more bearable (keep those socks on though!).
 Just make sure you put your shoes back on before you visit the bathroom because, ew.

-Speaking of fashion choices, the temperature on a plane can fluctuate from hot box to ice box during the course of a flight so layering up is key.
-Stash some warm socks in your carry-on in case your feet get chilly when you kick off your shoes.
-I’m always freezing on airplanes, but even if you don’t use your jacket or sweatshirt, both of those can be balled up and used as a pillow.
-I used my jacket for lumbar support when I wasn’t wearing it because apparently at 30-ish I have the back problems of an 80-year-old.
+Speaking of fashion choices, the temperature on a plane can fluctuate from sauna to ice box during the course of a flight, so layering is key.
+Stash some warm socks in your carry-on in case your feet get chilly if you kick off your shoes.
+I’m always freezing on airplanes, but even if you don’t wear your jacket or sweatshirt, both of those can be balled up and used as a pillow.
+I use my jacket for lumbar support when I’m not wearing it because, apparently at 30-ish, I have the back problems of an 80 year old.

 Hydrate, hydrate, hydrate

 The dry air on planes causes everything from your skin to your sinuses to lose moisture.
 It’s no wonder why you feel like a raisin by the time you land.
-There are plenty of airlines that offer free libations to their passengers on international flights, but avoid the temptation if you can.
+There are plenty of airlines that offer alcohol to passengers on international flights, but avoid the temptation if you can.
 Those little bottles of liquor only speed up the dehydration process.
-Yes, I’m telling you to turn down free booze, but I’m not your mother.
+Yes, I’m telling you to turn down free booze.
 Just remember to drink plenty of water between cocktails (if you do end up drinking them), bring some drops for your scratchy eyes, and moisturize so you don’t walk off the plane looking like an alligator.
-I forgot to bring eye drops and by the time we landed I felt like my eyelids were practically sticking shut.

 Get up and stretch

-If you think sitting at a desk all day is bad for your health, sitting on a plane is worse.
-Staying crammed into that seat for hours can cause blood to pool in your legs and feet.
-Worst-case scenario, it can even cause blood clots.
-Every time I got up to go to the bathroom on my flight I made sure to move as much as I could, and even busted out some yoga moves (this is the best one as a remedy for too much sitting) and stretches.
+If you think sitting at a desk all day is bad for your health, sitting on a plane is even worse.
+Staying crammed in that tiny seat for hours can cause blood to pool in your legs and feet.
+Worst-case scenario, it can cause blood clots.
+Each time you get up to go to the bathroom during a flight, make sure to throw in some extra stretches (sometimes I even bust out yoga moves).
 If you can’t get out of your seat, it’s still a good idea to move your feet around, wiggle your toes, and stretch your calves.
-This will at least help to get the blood moving in your legs.
+This will help to get the blood moving in your legs.
 Often, airlines will have tips on how to stretch in their magazine, so not a bad idea to peruse those pages and get some pointers.

-You certainly can’t rely on an airline to provide you with anything more than peanuts (a stroopwafel if you’re really lucky) and a flotation device these days, and even both of those are questionable.
-There are nine things you should be bringing on every flight, but here are a few extra recommendations specifically for ultra-long voyages:
+You certainly can’t rely on an airline to provide you with anything more than peanuts (a stroopwafel if you’re really lucky) and a flotation device these days—and even those are questionable.
+We have a list of recommendations for making even economy seats feel like first class, but here are a few specific recs for ultra-long voyages:

-- Eye mask: You may not need it once the cabin lights are dimmed, but there’s always that person sitting next to you who insists on reading with the overhead spotlight turned on for the entire flight.
-It’s best to be prepared.
+- Eye mask: You may not need it once the cabin lights are dimmed, but there’s always that person sitting next to you who insists on reading with the overhead spotlight turned on the entire nine-hour flight.

-- Empty, refillable water bottle: Fill it up in the airport after you clear security so you can be sure to stay hydrated between those tiny little cups of water they give you on the plane
+- Empty, refillable water bottle: Fill it up in the airport after you clear security so you can stay hydrated between those tiny cups of water they give you on the plane.